janvi-kalra/loadtester/readme.md

     - The backend will be accessible at `http://localhost:8000`
     - The frontend will be accessible at `http://localhost:3000`
+    - The backend swagger docs will be accessible at `http://localhost:8000/docs`

 I've tested on Docker and it WAI.
 It should look something like:
 ![Screen Shot 2024-08-01 at 3 48 43 PM](https://github.com/user-attachments/assets/4e58a2a7-67b4-476a-adda-13e7414cf0bf)